Improved mixing rates of directed cycles by added connection: Random polynomials for pure drift Markov chains

+where $m = \log^\alpha k$ was defined in the statement of the proposition.
 This is the type of probability bound we are looking for, but only for a single $x$.
 Next we extend it to all $x\in A$ simultaneously, where $A$ is the interval of interest of arguments \eqref{eq:Adef}.
-As an intermediate step, take a grid $x_j$ of resolution $\epsilon = 2\delta^2/(m CL \log k)$ on $A$.
-Using the union bound for the grid we see
+As an intermediate step, break $A$ into $\lceil A/\epsilon\rceil$ equal subintervals with $\epsilon = 2\delta^2/(m CL \log k)$ and choose $x_j$ as the middle of each of these subintervals.
+In this setting, no point of $A$ is further than $\epsilon/2$ from some point $x_j$.
+Using the union bound for these chosen points we see